This is the Best Samsung Galaxy S23 Ultra Pre-Order Deal | Digital Trends

-For a while now, we’ve been hearing a lot of details and rumors about the Samsung Galaxy S23, but the official unveil is finally here, thanks to the Samsung Galaxy Unpacked 2023 event.
-We’ll find out soon what some of the the best Android phones of the year have to offer.
+We’ve fielded a lot of rumors about the Samsung Galaxy S23 over the past few months.
+Samsung put all those rumors to rest on February 1 when they officially unveiled the new phone at the Samsung Galaxy Unpacked 2023 event.
 The hottest model is the top-of-the-line Samsung Galaxy S23 Ultra, which is large, powerful, and expensive.
-Luckily, with pre-orders opening up that also means a whole new round of deals, discounts, and promotions.
-If you’re looking for the best Samsung Galaxy S23 Ultra pre-order deal, you’ve come to the right place.
+Luckily, with pre-orders opening up that also means a whole new round of deals, discounts, and promotions, as networks and retailers do everything they can to get you to order Samsung’s flagship through them.

-As no surprise, the best Samsung Galaxy S23 deal comes from Samsung, which is offering up to $150 in Instant Credit to customers who pre-order through Digital Trends.
+As no surprise, the best Samsung Galaxy S23 Ultra pre-order deal comes from Samsung itself, which is offering up to $150 in Instant Credit to customers who pre-order the Galaxy S23 through Digital Trends.
 If you’re keeping track, that’s a $50 increase on what’s available through Samsung’s website, to use on select products like the Samsung Galaxy Tab S8, moreover you’ll get up to $700 back with an eligible trade-in.
 We recommend jumping on that deal as soon as possible, because when pre-orders are done — or stock is gone — you might run into some problems.

 There are three models of the Samsung Galaxy S23 this year, including the standard S23, the S23+, and the S23 Ultra — the latter of which is included in this amazing deal.
 At any given time, you can pre-order the Samsung Galaxy S23 series device, of your choosing, through a variety of retailers and wireless providers, such as Best Buy, Verizon, AT&T, and beyond.
 But as we noted, the best deal currently is through Samsung and Digital Trends, which we’ll recap below.